A prison guard is on a front of a cell with a male inmate inside with a palm in his head. what happens when you get arrested for domestic violence

-What Happens After You Get Arrested for Assault or Domestic Violence?
+What Happens When You Get Arrested for Domestic Violence?

-After you get arrested for assault or domestic violence, you will undergo the usual arrest procedures.
+What happens when you get arrested for domestic violence?
+You will undergo the usual arrest procedures.
 These procedures include taking your photo, taking your fingerprint, performing a background check, and getting placed in jail usually until the next day.
 Police officers will investigate the incident and prepare a police report.
 Next, a prosecutor will examine the police report and determine whether to press criminal charges against you.

 You will appear before a judge for arraignment if you are charged with a crime.
 You will plead guilty, not guilty, or no contest at the arraignment.
 The judge will determine the bail amount, conditions of release, and new court dates at the arraignment.
 You will appear in court for a pretrial on the date set at the arraignment.
 Your case will proceed to trial if you enter a not-guilty plea.

-What Happens After You Get Arrested for Assault or Domestic Violence?
+What Happens When You Get Arrested for Domestic Violence in Minnesota?

-Are you facing an arrest for assault or domestic violence in Minnesota?
-If so, you need to know what happens after you get arrested for assault or domestic violence.
+Are you facing an arrest for domestic violence in Minnesota?
+If so, you need to know what happens when you get arrested for domestic violence.
 That way, you will know what to expect and how to conduct yourself.

 Arrest Processing